ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Do not put live secrets in your source code.
 Source code is managed by version control systems and often gets spread to more people and systems than you might think.

 * Store passwords used for inbound authentication with an algorithm specifically designed to do this.
-We will discuss these later in the course, but these kinds of algorithms are called *iterated per-user salted hash* algorithms.
+We will discuss these later in the course, but these kinds of algorithms are called *iterated per-user salted hash* algorithms (such as argon2id, bcrypt, or PBKDF2).
 If done correctly, it is infeasible for an attacker to determine many passwords even if the attacker gets the encrypted password data.

 * Use **https://** instead of **http://**; that provides an encrypted link to prevent data leakage.